-To understand this disease better, you should know about the different stages of sleep.
+To better understand this disease, you should know about the stages of sleep.

-In the REM (rapid eye movement) stage our brain appears to be active and dreaming.
+In the REM (rapid eye movement) stage your brain is active and dreaming.

-During this phase the body paralyzes and most muscles don’t move.
-Therefore, during the REM phase the tongue muscles become paralyzed and airway obstruction worsens.
+During this phase, the body paralyzes, most muscles don’t move, the tongue muscles become paralyzed, and airway obstruction worsens.

-In the NREM phase, most of brain activities are low, including blood pressure, heart rate and breathing.
+In the NREM phase, most brain activities and blood pressure, heart rate, and breathing are down.

-Most of the sleep (roughly 80%) is in NREM phase.
+In essence, most of the sleep (roughly 80%) is in the NREM phase.

 Signs of sleep apnea

-The most commonly seen signs of this disease are snoring and exhaustion.
+The most common symptoms of this disease are snoring and exhaustion.

 Diagnosis (sleep study)

-Patients who have upper respiratory obstruction because of nasal or throat abnormalities might benefit from a correction of these problems.
+Individuals who have upper respiratory obstruction because of nasal or throat abnormalities could benefit from the correction of these problems.

-The presentation of sleep apnea in children is a little different than adults.
+The presentation of sleep apnea in children is different than adults.

-As mentioned before, fatigue and sleepiness is the most common presentation of an adult suffering from this condition.
+In adults, fatigue and sleepiness are the most common presentation of sleep apnea.

-In children the most common presentations are the behavioral changes of the child, symptoms such as irritation, poor concentration, attention deficit, cognition impairment and aggression.
+Contrary to adults, in children, the most common presentations are the behavioral changes of the child, symptoms such as irritation, poor concentration, attention deficit, cognition impairment, and aggression.